 Stress and anxiety are revealed easily in headshot photography, and most of us are out of our comfort zone in front of the camera.
 That’s why a cocktail or a glass of wine might be an easy way to loosen up a little bit.
 No one will judge you if you have a beer to keep those smiles natural and poses relaxed.
 Just one though, guys—no Frank the Tank.

 Still got headshot questions?
 Don’t worry, we’ve got you covered.
 Here are the most frequently asked questions (and answers) when it comes to Realtor headshots.

 Prices for a single professional image can be as low as $50, ranging up to a full-blown photoshoot with multiple outfit changes for $1,000 or more.
 Often, you get what you pay for when it comes to portrait photography.
 Therefore, if you’re only plunking down $50, you shouldn’t expect much in return.

 In most markets—other than New York and Los Angeles—$250 will almost certainly get you a quality set of images from a professional photographer.

-Do I need a professional realtor headshot?
+Why do I need a professional Realtor headshot?

-In a word, yes.
 In order to compete in a crowded market, real estate agents and brokers need to have a unified, professional marketing strategy that is often led by an agent’s headshot.
 Real estate is a people business, and the headshot is your first chance to make a great impression on the people you want to work with in your community.